timklapdor/uimagine-website/_events/partnerships-and-the-business-of-distance-education.md

   bio: |-
     After working in K-6, special education and TAFE settings, Liz joined CSU 20 years ago as an educational designer (online).
 Responsible for the pilot of the first 12 CSU online subjects, Liz worked collaboratively with DIT, faculty and student support to begin the paradigm shift from print based to online education.
 Since this time Liz has continued her involvement in online education in a wide variety of roles including teaching and learning, staff development, student services and major projects (e.g. e2, Transition, HEPPP).
 Currently the Director Academic Success & Strategic Practice Leader Distance Education, Liz is responsible for student aspiration, bridging and enabling, academic literacy and numeracy, Indigenous access and support and career development.
 Liz acts as Head of School in relation to the STUDY LINK and Diploma of General Studies programs.

     Liz’s work has been recognised through a Vice Chancellors Award, and at the national level with an ASCILITE Award, 2 ALTC citations and a national University Teaching/Program Award.
-Liz has been a team member of several national strategic priority projects including Effective Teaching and Support of Students from LSES Backgrounds, In Their Own Words: the Experiences of First Time Distance Learners and currently, Shaping the 21st Century Student Experience in Regional Universities.
+Liz has been a team member of several national strategic priority projects including Effective Teaching and Support of Students from LSES Backgrounds, In Their Own Words - the Experiences of First Time Distance Learners and currently, Shaping the 21st Century Student Experience in Regional Universities.
 Liz is an OLT grants and awards assessor, a member of the organising committee and SIG Convenor for the Unistars conference and a reviewer for the International Journal of the First Year Experience.
   photo: ''
   presentation: ''
   case-study: ''